 |There was no moisture present on the top layer|

 |There were roly polies and earthworms present||No life visible and difficult to gain access into the soil|

 |The ground was cool although it was 35 degrees Celsius outside||The ground was hot|

 |Small olive tree roots were clearly visible||No visible roots|

 Table 2: This table above illustrates the differences between the picture on the left and the picture on the right hand side

-Wood chips can either be discharged on the “bankie” while chipping the material in the row or it can be chipped and moved to the orchard at a later stage.
+When using wood chippers for olive farming the wood chips can either be discharged on the “bankie” while chipping the material in the row or it can be chipped and moved to the orchard at a later stage.
 Remember that the woodchips should not be stacked up against the trunk of the tree as this can cause rot to the tree base and let it die.
 The pictures below where taken on a citrus farm in the Western Cape and clearly show the benefits of a fruit tree in poor soil covered with proper woodchip mulch.